Hiroa/LazyGatherer/README.md

 ### Know issues

 - During revisit, may use remaining GP instead of max GP to calculate rotation
-  - If it happens, toggle the 'One turn rotation' option to force a recalculation
+  - If it happens, toggle the 'One turn rotation' option or move the 'Max GP' slider to force a recalculation

 ## Thanks